 - 1. On the ceiling. - 2.
 On the wall (mounting is available as an accessory) - 3.
-Horizontally on the floor (absorption feet are available as an accessory) - 4.
-Vertically on the floor (absorption feet are available as an accessory)
+Horizontally on the floor (absorption feet are available as an accessory or use damping blocks supplied with the ceiling suspension) - 4.
+Vertically on the floor (absorption feet are available as an accessory or use damping blocks supplied with the ceiling suspension)

-The CL3 is available in both a right and a left version, depending on what best matches the duct location.
+The CL2, CL3 and CL4 is available in both a right and a left version, depending on what best matches the duct location.